-- They provide context
+- Stories provide context

-- They connect to emotion
+- Stories connect to emotion

-There are 4 types of stories that you should tell
+4 types of stories you should tell

 - Success (to motivate and inspire)